PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-BossFinder.md

 ### Host Switch

 When running multiple Switches, this selects which one will be the hosting Switch.
-The host will be able to pick the boss.
-Everyone else will join the host.

 ## Per-Switch Options